 Every time an ASP.NET page is displayed, the Page's Load event is fired.
-You'll use that event to display the time that the page was loaded.
+You'll use that event to display the time that the page was initially loaded and posted back.
 To do so, you need to create an event handler for the Page Load event.